zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 Bhag on the newsHe sowed the communitists.

 [APZ 151.3] (#apz151 .3) {#apz151 .3.ref .apz} "Asmi Dimension Know All Groove
-Be” all things shall be a pit, knowing the eyes of the pros, and the asmith;
+Be" all things shall be a pit, knowing the eyes of the pros, and the asmith;
 He shall deter, constipate, and bring him unto the heart.

 [APZ 151.4] (#apz151 .4) {#apz151 .4 .ref .apz} "In Education
-A craving” is a thing that is all the omnivorous all-in-one The approach is a word taken from the back.
-Cravings are image cravings, sound cravings odor Cravings, rash cravings, touch cravings, dharmaturshna are “in education” It is born that craving or “studying”.
+A craving" is a thing that is all the omnivorous all-in-one The approach is a word taken from the back.
+Cravings are image cravings, sound cravings odor Cravings, rash cravings, touch cravings, dharmaturshna are "in education" It is born that craving or "studying".
 Realidu or Education to the heart says.
 A thought mind is the dimension, the adhesion, the pendor of the bride.
 Manindiya, Conscious, Conscious, Manoconsciousness, which arises from the heart and cravings went together, came together, blended together, applied together, born together, together, together In the idle, one object is the same.

 [APZ 151.5] (#apz151 .5) {#apz151 .5 .ref .apz} "To discipline that craving
-In remembrance of Hammecal, the term “always” is (i) all day Between the ripple as the arrow from the arrow all the time of the time.
+In remembrance of Hammecal, the term "always" is (i) all day Between the ripple as the arrow from the arrow all the time of the time.
 Contacted with existence, prefronted back, preface creation, flicker Previous-age, pre-age, frost in the rainy period of the moon The middle age part of the section is the last age part.
-“Dream” is In four respects, mindfulness is determined by the fact that mindfulness is remembered NAMI.
+"Dream" is In four respects, mindfulness is determined by the fact that mindfulness is remembered NAMI.
 It is remembered that mindfulness is manifested by the pain of pain.
 It is remembered that mindfulness is manifested by the pain of pain. in mind